-Depending on the school’s location, the work space provided and the Educational Coach’s schedule, we will occasionally travel to a school to work with a student.
-Sessions are not offered in the home environment, due to the many distractions students experience in the home setting.
+Depending on the school’s location, the work space provided, and the Educational Coach’s schedule, we will occasionally travel to a school to work with a student.
+Although Educational Coaches do not travel to homes, students can attend sessions virtually from home.

 Students focusing on Study and Learning Skill Development should bring all of their books, binders, notebooks, planners and assistive technology (tablets/ laptops) to their sessions.
 Students learn to organize and prioritize their work, so it is necessary to have all materials available to use during session.
 Students also learn to review previous material from their class notes or their book before they start new assignments.
 In order to assist students in developing organizational and study skills, it is important that they bring all of their materials, not just the homework assigned for the evening.
 Students receiving Learning Disability Remediation will often work from resources provided by the center.
 The Director and/or Educational Coach will discuss with the student and parents if any additional materials should be brought to session.